Melbourne Celtic Club: Headquarters

-From 21 December 1959 to September 2017, the Club's headquarters were at 316–320 Queen Street, near the corner of Latrobe Street in Melbourne's Central Business District.
+From 21 December 1959 to September 2017, the club's headquarters were in Queen Street, near the corner of La Trobe Street in the Melbourne central business district.
 This purchase – of Monahan's New Union Club Hotel – provided the club for the first time with a stable headquarters.
-The Club was then open to both members and non-members for meals, drinks and other facilities.
+The club was open to both members and non-members for meals, drinks and other facilities.
+The club's membership voted to sell the Queen Street premises to ensure the longer term financial sustainability of the club.

-The Celtic Club Melbourne current home is at The Metropolitan in North Melbourne.
-A cosy, friendly and Celtic themed Gastro Pub re-inventing old fashioned customer service and craft beers.
-Every Friday, some of the Celtic Club Members get together to play live Irish Trad Music that will get your feet tapping.